 Video Credit: Financial Times and Lombard Odier.

-Frederik Molenschot was born in 1981, is graduate of Design Academy Eindhoven, currently works in Amsterdam, and is part of the Dutch Design Movement.
-His degree was earned with studies in man and public space and he focused on connecting people and their environments.
+Molenschot, a graduate of Design Academy Eindhoven who currently lives and works in Zaandam, is part of the Dutch Design Movement.
+His degree was earned with studies in man and public space, where he focused on connecting people and their environments.

 Rick Owens grew up in Porterville, a small town in California’s San Joaquin valley.